-8,454,481 Shares of Common Stock
+8,961,812 Shares of Common Stock

-We are registering 8,454,481shares of our common stock, par value \$0.0001 per share, for resale by the selling stockholders identified in this prospectus.
-Of such shares 685,304 are issuable from time to time upon conversion of 147,340 shares of Series A Convertible Preferred Stock and 2,133,178 shares are issuable upon exercise of outstanding warrants.
-In addition, 54,822 of the shares of common stock covered by this prospectus are issuable as in-kind dividends with respect to the 147,340 shares of Series A Convertible Preferred Stock.
+We are registering 8,961,812 shares of our common stock, par value \$0.0001 per share, for resale by the selling stockholders identified in this prospectus.
+On July 13, 2005, we completed a private placement of our securities, including 277,100 shares of our Series A Convertible Preferred Stock and warrants to purchase 386,651 shares of our common stock.
+1,288,837 of the shares of common stock covered by this prospectus are issuable from time to time upon conversion of the 277,100 shares of Series A Convertible Preferred Stock at a conversion rate of \$2.15 per share of common stock.
+103,200 of the shares of common stock covered by this prospectus are issuable as in kind dividends with respect to the 277,100 shares of Series A Convertible Preferred Stock.
+386,651 of the shares of common stock covered by this prospectus are issuable from time to time upon exercise of the warrants to purchase shares of common stock at \$3.25 per share, which are exercisable until July 13, 2010.